Skip to content

 Frequently Asked Questions

-CNC machining in unfilled, PTFE-filled, and glass-filled acetal grades.
-Free DFM review and grade recommendation on every order.
+CNC machining in unfilled, PTFE-filled, and glass-filled acetal grades, with quote-stage review of wear, stiffness, and environment fit before production.